 TWO PROJECTS, NO SOCIAL LICENCE

 BA IRONSANDS PROJECT

 Australian company Amex Resources Ltd began dredging for magnetite at the mouth of the Ba River in 2019.
 This is Fiji’s first black sand mining operation.
 Community members have said that there was no meaningful community consultation before the project started, and that they were in the dark about potential environmental risks.
 Seeing changes in their environment, community members are increasingly worried about what this project means for their livelihoods and the health of the river.

 At the mouth of the Sigatoka River, the gateway to Fiji’s Coral Coast, a wholly-owned subsidiary of Australian company Dome Gold Mines Ltd is proposing to mine black sand.
 The mining activities are proposed to occur on the riverbed and on an island that the community currently uses to grow food.
 Nearby communities have strongly opposed the project, raising concerns about the impacts on their livelihoods, their environment and future generations.

 “For us as Indigenous Fijians, wealth is relationship and sharing.
 It is about the common good of everyone from our ancestors to our generation to come.
-Our duty now is to protect and preserve what we have so that we can still have a future.
-That is why everything about us is united with our Land and the Sea.
-We call it the Vanua.
-It is our Identity, our responsibility, our heritage, our pride and our life itself.
-Everything about us is in it and will always be.”
+Our duty now is to protect and preserve what we have so that we can still have a future.”

 - TEVITA NAIKASOWALU, FIJIAN ENVIRONMENTAL & HUMAN RIGHTS DEFENDER